Constrained Restless Bandits for Dynamic Scheduling in Cyber-Physical Systems: Introduction

+We consider the problem of restless multi-armed bandit with dynamic resource constraints and partially observable states.
+It is referred to as partially observable CRMAB.
+We study two availability models --- stochastic and semi-deterministic.

+We analyze the constrained restless single-armed bandit (CRSAB) problem, show the threshold sturcture of optimal policy and thereby indexability.
+We present an algorithm for Whittle's index computation which is based on two-timescale stochastic approximation (TTSA).
+We also present an online rollout policy with a simpler implementation, as an alternative to Whittle's index policy.

+A detailed discussion on sample and computational complexity of Whittle's index and online rollout policy is presented.
+Sample complexity results (time to convergence to $\epsilon-$optimal answer) for TTSA remains an open problem.
+We present this result (conjecture) by drawing parallels between TTSA and the primal-dual schemes used to solve constrained MDP problems (see Section~\ref{sec:sample_complexity}).

+{ As the optimal solution to the CRMAB problem is difficult to obtain, and both Whittle's index policy and online rollout policy are heuristic approaches, we derive an upper bound on the optimal value function of the original problem.
+In this, we use the idea of Lagrangian relaxation of the problem from \cite{Adelman08}.
+This bound can be used to measure the degree of sub-optimality of various policies.
+We further study the relationship between Lagrangian bound for CRMAB and unconstrained RMAB.
+It is shown that under certain conditions the former gives a tighter bound than the latter. }

+Finally, a simulation study is presented with performance comparison of various policies.
+We observe that online rollout policy sometimes performs better than Whittle's index policy.
+Further, both these policies are better than the myopic policy.

 The rest of this document is organized as follows.
 The system model is explained in Section~\ref{sec:model} and the constrained restless single armed bandit is analyzed in Section~\ref{sec:crsab}.
+Sample complexity results are discussed in Section~\ref{sec:sample_complexity}.
+Online rollout policy is presented in Section~\ref{sec:rollout}.
 Bounds on value functions are derived in Section~\ref{sec:bounds}.
 Numerical simulations are presented in Section~\ref{sec:simulation}, and concluding remarks in Section~\ref{sec:conc}.